mgpricing-development/interview-exercises/qa-engineer/README.md

 ## Exercise #1

-Write a test plan for the user story below
+Write a test plan for the user story below.
+You can write the plan in any format you want: ie. text, Word doc, spreadsheet, etc.
+Please share your screen as you work.

 ## Exercise #2

-Write a Cypress test that executes part of the test plan
+Write a Cypress test that executes part of the test plan.
+You can use your own Cypress install.
+If you want, you can use the starter project is available in the [automated-testing](./automated-testing) directory.
+Again, please share your screen as you work.

 ## Glossary